 In 1992-93, the Blue Jays won back-to-back World Series, the first franchise from outside the U.S. to appear in and win the so-called World Series, and the fastest American League expansion team to do so, winning in their 16th year.
 The executive, management and coaches were American and all the players were from the United States or Latin America.
 The Blue Jays have not made the playoffs again since 1993.

 On the other hand, taking advantage of a loophole in the MLB draft rules, the Blue Jays were amongst the first franchises to open a baseball “academy” in the Dominican Republic – and now throughout Latin America – to strip mine very young talent.
-Forming an alliance with agent Epy Guererro, they funnelled north a steady stream of talented youth they were able to sign for a song; shortstops Alfredo Griffin and Tony Fernandez and outfielder George Bell, all natives of San Pedro de Macoris, were followed by some 65 major leaguers from this small centre, including Sammy Sosa.
+Forming an alliance with agent Epy Guererro, they funnelled north a steady stream of talented youth they were able to sign for a song.
+Shortstops Alfredo Griffin and Tony Fernandez and outfielder George Bell, natives of San Pedro de Macoris, were followed by some 65 major leaguers from this small centre, including Sammy Sosa.
 Many were infielders, especially skilled shortstops.
 The establishment of “academies” – also known as “sugarball” – made the Dominican national baseball leagues superfluous to the needs of US baseball, and were terminated.
 The ballplayers begin as barely children and sign up contracts with the clubs that invest in their training, hence their future economic conditions in US professional baseball remains tied.
 Today over 50 per cent of all minor leaguers in the USA are from the Dominican Republic, and the Toronto Blue Jays system is second to none in steroid and illegal drugs tragically used by young prospects, who give up living in their home land to be able to play in the so-called “best baseball of the world.”

 Paradoxically, this franchise from a developed country has invested millions in “academies” and an extensive scouting network in Latin America, yet despite cynically marketing themselves as “Canada’s team,” it has fielded only a handful of Canadian players in the past 38 years.
 Moreover, it does not object when MLB prevents Canadian major league professionals from playing for Canada’s national team in such international competition as the Toronto 2015 Pan Am Games.

 In November 2004, the Blue Jays, now owned by Rogers Communication, bought the SkyDome for $30 million (Canadian) or US$25 million – a sweet deal indeed for the Rogers investors.
-That’s a 73 per cent discount from the $110 million that Sportsco (a Chicago-based holding company) had paid in 1999 following the Bob Rae government’s privatization of the SkyDome, and a whopping 95 per cent off SkyDome’s initial $600 million price tag ($913 million in 2012 dollars).
+That was a 73 per cent discount from the $110 million that Sportsco (a Chicago-based holding company) had paid in 1999 following the Bob Rae government’s privatization of the SkyDome, and a whopping 95 per cent off SkyDome’s initial $600 million price tag ($913 million in 2012 dollars).
 Rogers thus gained control of the largest entertainment venue in the city.
 The outcome of professional baseball in Toronto is a multi-billion dollar stream of revenue being diverted from the public treasury to the vaults of the international financial oligarchy.
 The Air Canada Centre (NBA, NHL), BMO Stadium (MLS) and the Mastercard Centre (Maple Leafs NHL hockey) are gold-plated assets cut from the same golden fleece.
 This is exactly the kind of scandalous outcomes the thieves ruling Ontario hope to achieve with their privatization of public services and assets – not to mention the “legacy” of the Pan Am Games facilities.

 By 2003 the number of professional sports teams in the Toronto marketplace overall had increased from four in 1995 to 24.
 Despite this enhanced breadth, evidence suggests that ownership is dominated by two private monopoly groups: Rogers and Maple Leaf Sports and Entertainment (MLSE).